tstilwell91/cs826/README.md

 ## Step 5: Concatenate Data

 Combine the RNA-Seq and WSI datasets into a single features file.
+This allows for integrated analysis that leverages both genomic and imaging data.

 1. Open the `concat.ipynb` notebook in Jupyter.
 2. Update the paths for `rna_features` and `wsi_features` to point to the output files generated in the previous steps.